The conversion updates tool lets advertisers view recommendations, make changes, and save updates without manually editing each conversion.

 From manual guide to automated recommendation

-Product management initially wanted users to handle the update manually.
-As a result, we had to share a lot of information upfront.
+Product management initially wanted users to handle updates manually, requiring us to share extensive information upfront.
 The thinking was that more information would help people feel confident making changes themselves.

-The biggest headache was the individual conversion updates themselves.
-We showed users a big table with all their conversions and dropdown menus to switch between "Primary" and "Secondary" settings.
-It felt comprehensive, but it was actually a mess.
+The biggest headache was the individual conversion updates.
+We showed users a table with all their conversions and dropdown menus to switch between "Primary" and "Secondary" settings.
+It felt comprehensive, but was actually a mess.

-My first iteration was to replace the generic dropdowns with clearer actions like "Switch" and "Change to primary."
-I wanted to carry the language we used elsewhere and connect directly to the user’s mental model.
+My first iteration replaced generic dropdowns with clearer actions like "Switch" and "Change to primary."
+I wanted to carry the language we used elsewhere and connect directly to the user's mental model.

 After putting this iteration in front of users, we heard something different.
 In roundtables, advertisers said this approach felt overwhelming and created decision paralysis.
 More options didn't mean more confidence.

-As I took in this feedback, I explored how we could build confidence while reducing the cognitive load.
-In an effort of doing some of the heavy lifting, I explored how we could automate this process.
+Taking in this feedback, I explored how to build confidence while reducing cognitive load.
+To do some of the heavy lifting, I explored automation.
 The change was straightforward: old conversions become secondary, new ones become primary.

-I mocked up a two-column layout that displayed current settings alongside recommended changes, giving users clear visibility into exactly what would change before they committed to any updates.
+I mocked up a two-column layout displaying current settings alongside recommended changes, giving users clear visibility into exactly what would change before committing.

 Generic dropdown to change “Primary” to “Secondary” didn't provide enough context about what users were actually changing.
 Felt too vague for such a critical migration task.